This article was updated to support v11.7.8 of Goliath Performance Monitor.

-- Name the Monitoring Rule in the ‘Rule Name’, as well as define the description and the severity.
+- Now the monitoring rule pane will appear.
+At the top of the pane name the Monitoring Rule via the Rule Name field, as well as define the description and the severity.

-- In the “Process name” field, define the process to be monitored.
+- In the Process Name field, define the process to be monitored.

-- When selecting this option it will also disable the ‘should be running or not running’ options along with the out of the box remediation to restart/terminate
+- When selecting this option it will also disable the ‘should be running or not running’ options along with the remediation to restart the process.

-- Use the asterisk (‘*’) Wildcard character as part of a Process Name to refer to a group of like named processes, for example, a Process Name of ‘abc*’ (exclude the quotes when actually using) would match any process name that started out with the characters ‘abc…
+- Use the asterisk (‘*’) Wildcard character as part of a Process Name to refer to a group of like named processes, for example, a Process Name of ‘abc*’ (exclude the quotes when actually using) would match any process name that started out with the characters ‘abc… '

 - You can also use the ‘…’ button to find processes that are currently running on a specific server